miacasey/WebDevProject2/design-plan/design-plan.md

 ## 2.Describe your Catalog

-My catalog is going to be a 'Vinyl and CD Collection' (say I'm selling my whole collection so users can browse the selection).
-The attributes I want to have are: album name, artist, year released, genre, type (cd or vinyl), and length (number of tracks).
+My catalog is going to be a 'Vinyl Collection' (say I'm selling my whole collection so users can browse the selection).
+The attributes I want to have are: album name, artist, year released, genre, length (number of tracks), and record label.

-If possible, if I have extra time I hope to include an attribute that holds all the track listings so you can find the album that holds a particular song.

 ## 3. Sketch & Wireframe